OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 historical data.
 Analysis and solution presented in
 {{REQ-TEMPO}}.

+## Features for RFC8345 Gaps {#gap-requirements-features}

+Based on the initial analysis, we identified that the requirements can be split into the following features
+* SIMAP Core.
+These are the core requirements for the SIMAP, applicable to the current topology snapshot and needed to support the core SIMAP model
+	* REQ-BIDIR
+	* REQ-MULTI-POINT
+	* REQ-MULTI-DOMAIN
+	* REQ-SUBNETWORK
+	* REQ-SEMANTIC
+	* REQ-EXTENSIBLE
+	* REQ-PROPERTIES
+	* REQ-SUPPORTING
+	* REQ-RELATIONSHIPS

+* SIMAP Lifecycle.
+These are the requirements for modelling the lifecycle of the topology, including intended topology, potential topology, historical snapshots and relations between them.
+	* REQ-PROG-OPEN-MODEL
+	* REQ-SNAPSHOT
+	* REQ-POTENTIAL
+	* REQ-INTENDED
+	* REQ-STATUS
+	* REQ-TEMPO-HISTO

+* SIMAP External Link.
+These are the requirements for linking the external models and data
+	* REQ-STD-API-BASED
+	* REQ-PLUGG

+* SIMAP Navigation.
+These are the requirements for navigation of SIMAP
+	* REQ-GRAPH-TRAVERSAL

 ### Requirements to keep in mind when modelling gaps {#model-reqs}
 Any extensions/modifications must keep the original RFC8345 approach as  simple as possible and fully generic and technology and layer